Is Miami's Crime Rate on the Rise in 2024?

 Population 59,848

-Flagami, with a population of 59,848, records 401 violent crimes per 100,000 people.
+Flagami, with a population of 59,848, records 81.57 incidents per 1000 people, Crime Grade reports.
 This residential neighborhood is known for its family-friendly environment but faces safety concerns that impact its community.
 Local efforts to reduce crime focus on enhancing public services, supporting local schools, and fostering economic growth to provide more opportunities for residents.

 West Flagler